 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 suicidal thoughts, plans, or attempt; a previous suicide attempt by you or a family member

-an unusual or allergic reaction to lamotrigine or other seizure medicines, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to lamotrigine or other seizure medications, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 What should I watch for while using this medicine?